 why do bowls, trays and boxes help the cluttered home problem?

-Just by placing all the Assorted Essentials (that were previously left wild and free) on a tray, along with a couple of baskets as back-up receptacles, the new Tableau will look like there is some sort of method to the former madness.
+Just by placing all the Assorted Essentials (those things previously left wild and free) on a tray, along with a couple of baskets elsewhere as back-up receptacles, the new Tableau will look like there is some sort of method to the former madness.

-Note however, there is a marked shift in attitude between “throwing stuff” in a drawer and “placing things” on a tray.
+Note that there is a marked shift in attitude between “throwing stuff” in a drawer and “placing things” on a tray.

 In truth, it takes considerable conscious effort over time to create the habit of being your own “minder”.